Reasonal | 2024 | reasonal.co | App Store

 The challenge

-Reasonal is project I've started as a solo founder with the aim to build a "Duolingo for critical thinking and problem-solving skills".
-I decided to focus on critical thinking and problem-solving because these are among the most valuable skills employers are looking for in candidates today and will continue to be in demand in 2025 and beyond, according to the World Economic Forum.
+Critical thinking and problem-solving are also among the most valuable skills employers are looking for in candidates today and will continue to be in demand in the future, according to the World Economic Forum.

 Duolingo is a freemium mobile app and online platform where you can learn different languages in a bite-sized model.
 Over 500 million registered users use it, with 37 million active once a month.